MicrosoftDocs/OData-docs/Odata-docs/client/using-poco-classes.md

 ---
 title: "Using POCO classes"
-description: "This tutorial describes how to use POCO classes on the OData Client."
+description: "This tutorial describes how to use POCO classes in the OData Client."

 author: mumbi-o
 ms.author: mowambug